 HOW MUCH MONEY DO DOCTORS MAKE?

-Here we discuss the vulgar topic of physician pay.
+How much money do doctors make?
 In addition to divulging numbers, I also show how these numbers can be misleading.
-There are many misconceptions about being a doctor, and the biggest is what we make which I'll explain towards the end of this article.
+There are many misconceptions about being a doctor, and the biggest is what we make.
 Bearing this caveat in mind, here are our gross doctor incomes by specialty at time of writing:

 Family Doctor $185 000